codeuniversity/clean-code/Session_2_Quiz.md

 # Session 2
-These are the code examples for the [Clean Code Quiz](https://docs.google.com/forms/d/1mgwag0RiKLELmxFwQkzuxUDyMZ0QVKZWWnBi9Eo5Tqg/viewform)
+These are the code examples for the [Clean Code Quiz](https://docs.google.com/forms/d/1mgwag0RiKLELmxFwQkzuxUDyMZ0QVKZWWnBi9Eo5Tqg/viewform).

+For each example, look at the code and list bad smells.
+If you have an idea, describe how you would improve the code as well.
+Most - but not all - smells are listed in the Refactoring book.
+If you can, use Fowler's names for the smells.

 ## Example 1